-I am an assistant professor at the Department of Design, Production and Management at the University of Twente.
-I have a cross-disciplinary and international academic background with a BSc. and an MSc. degree in industrial engineering (Louisiana State University (2005) and University of Miami (2008), respectively) and a second MSc. and a PhD degree in Industrial Design (Delft University of Technology (2010, 2017)).
-Between February 2016 and July 2018, I worked as an assistant professor ('lecturer' in the UK system) at the University of Liverpool where I contributed to setting up a new bachelor program in industrial design.
+I have an interdisciplinary and international academic background with a BSc. and an MSc. degree in industrial engineering (Louisiana State University (2005) and University of Miami (2008), respectively) and a second-MSc. and a PhD degree in Industrial Design (Delft University of Technology (2010, 2017)).
+Before joining the University of Twente, I worked as an assistant professor at the University of Liverpool where I contributed to setting up a new bachelor programme in Industrial Design (February 2016 - July 2018).

 Google Scholar Link